MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/schema-for-mobile-broadband-portal.md

 ## Developer audience

-The Mobile Broadband Schema are designed for use by Javascript/C++/C#/Visual Basic developers interested in enabling the use of Mobile Broadband for network communications in their Windows Store app.
+The Mobile Broadband Schema are designed for use by Javascript/C++/C#/Visual Basic developers interested in enabling the use of Mobile Broadband for network communications in their UWP app.

 ## Related topics